 7. Casa Guedes

-By all accounts, Casa Guedes is one of if not Porto’s most iconic sandwich shop.
-They’ve been around since the seventies and have served up countless sandwiches made with their signature roast pork – a creation Culinary Backstreets calls “the best sandwich in Porto – arguably in the country”.
+By all accounts, Casa Guedes is Porto’s most iconic sandwich shop.
+They’ve been around since the seventies and have served countless sandwiches made with their signature roast pork – a creation Culinary Backstreets calls “the best sandwich in Porto – arguably in the country”.

 Flanking the Super Bock behind the sandwiches are two glasses of vinho rosado Casa Guedes, or house rosé wine.
 Many people seemed to be ordering it so we tried it as well.

-As expected, Casa Guedes is popular so expect a line.
+Of all the Porto restaurants we visited, Casa Guedes was by far the most popular so expect a line.
 We waited maybe half an hour to get to the counter and order our sandwiches.
 Luckily, we were able to find a table right away but you may have to stand depending on how busy they are.

 Address: Praça dos Poveiros 130, 4000-393 Porto, Portugal